tomirgang/eh21_maintainable_linux/examples/yocto_advance/qt/README.md

 ROOTFS_POSTPROCESS_COMMAND += "local_autologin"
 ```

-Last we need to add our cofee package and some needed dependencies:
+Last we need to add our coffee package and some needed dependencies:

 ```
 IMAGE_INSTALL += "\